BlockchainCommons/Learning-FROST-from-the-Command-Line/02_2_Creating_FROST_Secret_Shares_with_TDG.md

 Trusted Dealer Generation is the simplest but also least secure way to use FROST.
-It allows quick and easy generation of secret shares, but the Trusted Dealer must actually be trusted and it must be secure, as it represents a Single Point of Failure (SPOF) until the shares have been distributed and securely removed.
+It allows quick and easy generation of secret shares, but the Trusted Dealer must actually be trusted and it must be secure, as it represents a Single Point of Compromise (SPOC) until the shares have been distributed and securely removed.

 (Nonetheless, it's a great way to get a first hint at how FROST works.)